NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 --csv-proj4 <string (default="")>
     The PROJ.4 string to use when plotting a CSV file.
 If not specified, try to use the ``--datum`` option.

---preview
-    Load and display the images one at a time, for speed.
-The 'n' and 'p' keys can be used to cycle through them.

 --lowest-resolution-subimage-num-pixels <integer (default: -1)>
     When building a pyramid of lower-resolution versions of an image,